davidchuyaya/rollbaccine/src/README.md

 keyctl padd asymmetric 1_privkey @s <1_privkey.der > 1_privkey_id.txt
 ```

 If you run `keyctl show`, you should see a cert and privkey for each node, where the certificates are in the tls_keyring.
+TODO: For now, I manually run `keyctl show` to find the keyring, cert, and privkey ids and copy them to the TLS handshake parameters.
+We should automate this by having the module read the directory and find the files that store the key IDs.

+If ktls-utils stops working, check its logs with `journalctl -b` and filter for "tls".

 ### Integrity
 Our custom integrity checker vs dm-integrity.